vladichos/Financial-Pipeline-in-Microsoft-Fabric/Documentation/Architecture.md

 ## Bronze Layer (Raw Data)
 **Purpose:** To store raw, unprocessed data.
-Used Vantage API to retrieve data from the stock market and store it in a file within a lakehouse
+I used Vantage API to retrieve data from the stock market and store it in a file within a lakehouse

 ![](../Screenshots/fileinLakehouse.png)